ADD-SP/ngx_waf/rust/README.md

 * The CC counters live in a growable tag directory and a table that evicts a rotating victim when it is full, so a zone with many tags or a flood from many addresses keeps counting instead of losing protection.
+* An inspection cache never crosses a context.
+The C implementation merged the cache pointer of the parent into every context below it, so all of them shared one cache object: a location whose `waf_rule_path` differed from the one of its siblings could be answered with a match another rule list had produced (and vice versa).
+A context that inherits the caches here gets its own, empty, caches with the capacity of the parent instead, so a cached result is only ever reused under the rule list it was computed with.
 * A connection over a unix domain socket (`listen unix:...`) has no client
   address: the address lists, the CC counters and the captcha fail counters see nothing and none of them matches or counts.
 The C implementation read the